SveltePress/sveltepress/README.md

 ## :heart: Thanks

-This project can not be done without these projects:
+This project can not be done without these projects

 * [Vitepress](https://vitepress.vuejs.org/)
 * [SvelteKit](https://kit.svelte.dev/)